 Multiple factors are responsible for the development of DSED.
 The following are some significant causes:

 Not necessarily every child who shows over-friendliness with strangers has DSED.
 Children with outgoing personalities are naturally over-enthusiastic to meet strangers.
-This is how naturally extroverted children differ from children with DSED.
+Unlike typical extroversion, DSED behaviours are persistent, developmentally inappropriate, occur across settings, and are linked to a documented history of neglect or insufficient caregiving.

 If a child is showing signs of DSED, a mental health professional can help.
 The doctor will conduct a comprehensive psychiatric assessment to evaluate the child’s existing mental state, emotional development, medical history and life history.